Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-1a6aeBB1rPs.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Do you know when Dedicated Servers are coming?
 https://www.youtube.com/watch?v=1a6aeBB1rPs
-This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: Any news on Dedicated Servers? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=5885&end=5905](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=5885&end=5905)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: How's the status of Dedicated Servers?](./yt-BPgHpDjoIwc.md) [https://www.youtube.com/watch?v=BPgHpDjoIwc](https://www.youtube.com/watch?v=BPgHpDjoIwc)

 ### Topics